 "It's not that teens are more stressed during this time of year..."

-Kayla revealed, to our surprise, that teens are not actually more stressed at this time of year.
+Kayla revealed, to our surprise, that teens are not actually more stressed at this time of year, but that their reason for stressing might change.

 "From our experience we receive the same amount of calls throughout the year.
 However, the reason for them calling may differ this time of the year.
 At the beginning of the year there's more anxiety, pressure and stress," she said.

-"Whereas towards periods of the exams or end of the year, there may be more trauma or substance abuse or exam stress.
-The reasons for calling change throughout the year, however we don’t see a spike or dip in the number of calls we receive," she explained.
+"Whereas towards periods of the exams or end of the year, there may be more trauma, substance abuse or exam stress.
+The reasons for calling change throughout the year, however we don't see a spike or dip in the number of calls we receive," she explained.

 Why is depression called a silent killer?